NunoSempere/time-to-botec/README.md

 Once the code was at 6.6ms, there was a 0.6ms gain possible by using OMP better, and a 1ms gain by using a xorshift algorithm instead of rand_r from stdlib.
 I think there might be faster gains to be made by using OpenCL or CUDA, but I haven't gotten into how to do that instead.

 Although the above paragraphs were written in the first person, the C code was written together with Jorge Sierra, who translated the algorithmic improvements from nim to it and added the initial multithreading support.

+### squiggle.c

+squiggle.c is a minimalistic version of squiggle focused on understandability and being self-contained.
+You can see the code [here](https://git.nunosempere.com/personal/squiggle.c), and the code for the specific example [here](https://git.nunosempere.com/personal/squiggle.c/src/branch/master/examples/02_many_samples_time_to_botec).

 ### NodeJS and Squiggle